DataDog/hiring-engineers/answers.md

 /proc/:/host/proc/:ro -v /cgroup/:/host/sys/fs/cgroup:ro -e
 DD_API_KEY=\<API KEY\> datadog/agent:*7

-We can see the agent container is up with the below Docker command.
+We can see the Agent container is up with the below Docker command.

 ***Command:** docker ps*